This is the fifth in a series of blogs by Alison Gaines, Chief Executive Officer, Gerard Daniels. She provides board governance tips for BCCM members.

 Last month I spent some hours in conversation with Tom Peters, management guru and author of one the biggest selling books of the 20th century In search of excellence.
 This book drove many of my generation to reflect on the importance of people to make organisations the best in class.
 The summary of his message (quoting Wikipedia) was that excellent organisations give more thought to action, culture and empowering people than to strategy and structures.
 Specifically they exhibit:

 - A bias for action, active decision making – ‘getting on with it’.
-Facilitate quick decision making & problem solving tends to avoid bureaucratic control
+Facilitate quick decision making and problem solving tends to avoid bureaucratic control

 - Close to the customer – learning from the people served by the business.